Conjugation curvature for Cayley graphs: Positively curved directions in CAT(0) and hyperbolic groups

 Consider the lengths of the 6 conjugates of $w_1$, recalling that $w_1$ starts and ends with $a$.

 Thus we have $\Av(w_1) \le \frac{6l+16}{6} = |w_1|+\frac{2}{3}$.

-The hyperbolic group we are constructing to prove the theorem is the group $G\times \Symm(4)$ with generating set $S \boxtimes \Spos$, where $\Spos$ is the generating set from Proposition \ref{symm-sign}.
+The hyperbolic group we are constructing is $\left( G\times \Symm(4), \ S \boxtimes \Spos\right)$, where $\Spos$ is the generating set from Proposition \ref{symm-sign} that was designed to produce positive conjugation curvature.
+This is hyperbolic because $G$ has finite index.
 Note that $|\sigma|=2$ in these generators.
 From the proof of Proposition \ref{symm-sign}, we know that $\Av(\sigma) = \frac{26}{21}$.
-We can now compute the curvature $\kappa ((w_1,\sigma))$ using the formula from Proposition \ref{prop:productformula}, obtaining
+We can now compute the curvature $\kappa \bigl( (w_1,\sigma)\bigr)$ using the formula from Proposition \ref{prop:productformula}, obtaining

-This gives us positive curvature: $\kappa((w_1,\sigma)) = 1- \frac{1}{l+4}\Av((w_1,\sigma))>0$.
+This gives us positive curvature: $\kappa\bigl( (w_1,\sigma)\bigr) = 1- \frac{1}{l+4}\Av\bigl( (w_1,\sigma)\bigr)>0$.

 To get an infinite sequence of words, let $v_n=w_1t^{-1}w_2^n t w_1$.
 This is a geodesic word of length $nl+2+2(l+2)$ in $(G,S)$.
 Conjugating $v_n$ by $a$ or $a^{-1}$ preserves length, conjugating by $t$ will shorten it by 2 and the other three conjugations (by $t^{-1},b,b^{-1}$) will lengthen it by at most 2.
 Thus, we get $\Av(v_n)\le |v_n|+\frac 23$.
 On the other hand, so we get